baudevs/com.baudevs.tsx-auto-indexer/README.md

 ### Scripts

-*npm run build*: Compiles TypeScript to JavaScript.
+- npm run build: Compiles TypeScript to JavaScript.
-*npm run dev*: Runs the project in development mode using ts-node.
+- npm run dev: Runs the project in development mode using ts-node.
-*npm start*: Runs the compiled JavaScript files.
+- npm start: Runs the compiled JavaScript files.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-### Steps to Contribute
+## Steps to Contribute

-1. Fork the repository.
+- Fork the repository.
-2. Create a new branch: git checkout -b feature/your-feature-name.
+- Create a new branch: git checkout -b feature/your-feature-name.
-3. Make your changes and commit them: git commit -m 'Add some feature'.
+- Make your changes and commit them: git commit -m 'Add some feature'.
-4. Push to the branch: git push origin feature/your-feature-name.
+- Push to the branch: git push origin feature/your-feature-name.
-5. Open a pull request.
+- Open a pull request.

 ## License